From Rare Treat In Pakistan To 30 Years In Englewood: Ice Cream On Grand Marks Sweet Milestone

 Today, the shop serves 32 rotating flavors, with Cookie Monster — packed with cookies and fudge — reigning as its top seller.
 “Without it, we’d be bankrupt,” Rizvi joked.

 Rizvi runs the business alongside his wife, Victoria, who manages marketing and social media while also working full-time at a pharmaceutical company.
-A computer science graduate from Moscow, she came to the U.S. in the late 1990s.
+A computer science graduate from Moscow, she came to the U.S. in 1991, the same year as her husband.
 At first, she had no idea how consuming an ice cream business could be.
 “It was like marrying a doctor,” she said.
 “He was always on call.”

+Over time, though, she came to understand the intensity of her husband’s passion — and why the shop demanded so much of him.
+Behind the counter, the philosophy is simple: only the best ingredients.

 “We compete for quality, not price,” Victoria said, once calling the shop the “Neiman Marcus of ice cream.”